 Preventing data breaches requires a combination of people, processes, and technology.
-Technical safeguards required by the HIPAA security rule and ongoing security awareness and training strengthen risk management practices to help mitigate risks caused by human error.49 By and large, more breaches are caused by unintentional human factors (e.g., falling for deceptive emails, opening infected files, misconfiguring security settings, and sending sensitive information to the wrong recipients) than malicious intent.50 Unauthorized access/disclosure51 is the second most common breach type (after hacking/IT).
+Technical safeguards required by the HIPAA security rule and ongoing security awareness and training strengthen risk management practices to help mitigate risks caused by human error.
+By and large, more breaches are caused by unintentional human factors (e.g., falling for deceptive emails, opening infected files, misconfiguring security settings, and sending sensitive information to the wrong recipients) than malicious intent.
+Unauthorized access/disclosure is the second most common breach type (after hacking/IT).
 Growth in unauthorized access/disclosure breaches has generally declined, except for in Maryland (Table 5), where health care providers, a health plan, and BAs reported breaches from 2021 through 2024.
 The largest of these unauthorized access/disclosures was reported by a health plan (CMS) in 2023 (10,011 records).
 Nationally, records from unauthorized access/disclosures have increased significantly (105 percent), largely due to a breach reported by a health plan, Kaiser Foundation Health Plan Inc. (13.4 million records) in 2024.

+Table 5.
+CAGR by Breach Type, 2021-2024 %

+Hacking/IT Improper Disposal Loss Theft Unauthorized Access/Disclosure

+Occurrences Records Occurrences Records Occurrences Records Occurrences Records Occurrences Records

+Nation 3 43 -7 -62 -21 -37 -18 -10 -5 105

+Maryland -8 48 -100 -100 26 63

+Cohort -2 114 -100 -100 -21 64 -15 -35

-Notes: Compound annual growth rate (CAGR) is a measure of growth for multiple time periods.
+Notes: Compou (i.e., zero breach Notes: Compound annual growth rate (CAGR) is a measure of growth for multiple time periods.
 CAGR cannot be calculated when the starting value is zero (i.e., zero breaches reported in 2021).
 A dash or (-) signifies a decrease.

-Unauthorized access/disclosure can occur if web browser tracking technologies are not carefully managed.
-Third-party online tracking codes (e.g., cookies and pixels)52 collect user information, and misconfigurations can lead to over-sharing.53 Kaiser's use of tracking codes inadvertently transmitted information on patients' data and browsing behavior with third parties, such as Microsoft (Bing), Google, and X (Twitter).
-The information included names, IP addresses, sign-in statuses, and user activity (e.g., searching for information about symptoms, drugs, injuries, and exercises).54 The Kaiser breach accounts for 88 percent of records nationally from unauthorized disclosures in 2024 (Appendix C), making it the largest confirmed health care data breach involving online tracking codes reported to OCR to date.55 Kaiser is among other health care organizations (Monument, Tempest, and Cerebral) that had used online tracking codes to collect and disclose user analytics to third parties.56 Generally, CEs and BAs can use services that track and analyze online user behavior for general information web pages, but this is not permitted for web pages that require a user login (e.g., patient portal) without a Business Associate Agreement (BAA) in place (some of the most commonly used services, like Google Analytics and Meta's Pixel, do not offer BAAs).
-57, 58 HHS has issued multiple guidance documents throughout 2022-2024 around the use of these tracking codes by HIPAA-regulated entities, including examples of when the codes can and cannot be used.
-59, 60
+Unauthorized access/disclosure can occur if web browser tracking technologies are not carefully Third-party online tracking codes (e.g., pixels)52 collect user information, and managed. misconfigurations can lead to over-sharing.
+Kaiser's use of tracking codes inadvertently transmitted information on patients' data and browsing behavior with third parties, such as Microsoft (Bing), Google, and X (Twitter).
+The information included names, IP addresses, sign-in statuses, and user activity (e.g., searching for information about symptoms, drugs, injuries, and exercises).
+The Kaiser breach accounts for 88 percent of records nationally from unauthorized disclosures in 2024 (Appendix C), making it the largest confirmed health care data breach involving online tracking codes reported to OCR to date.
+Kaiser is among other health care organizations (Monument, Tempest, and Cerebral) that had used online tracking codes to collect and disclose user analytics to third parties.
+Generally, CEs and BAs can use services that track and analyze online user behavior for general information web pages, but this is not permitted for web pages that require a user login (e.g., patient portal) without a Business Associate Agreement (BAA) in place (some of the most commonly used services, like Google Analytics and Meta's Pixel, do not offer BAAs).
+HHS has issued multiple guidance documents throughout 2022-2024 around the use of these tracking codes by HIPAA-regulated entities, including examples of when the codes can and cannot be used.59, 60